 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

 Conditions to become a merchant on Tmall Global

 Businesses must be registered outside of China with trademarks in any country but China.
-The merchants must be qualified to retail overseas, and have good operating conditions.
+The merchants must be qualified to retail overseas and have good operating conditions.
 They must also be able to certify that their stock is located outside of China.

 Foreign merchants have 3 different possibilities to open a store on Tmall Global.
-The first possibility for foreign merchant is to open a flagship store if they are a trademark brands.
+The first possibility for the foreign merchant is to open a flagship store if they are trademark brands.
 The second one is for merchants who possess an authorization from the brand to distribute and sell their products in China; they can then open a specialty store.
 The third and last option is to open a franchise shop; this is possible for merchants who have brand licensed goods.

 Products must be authentic, and provide origin and Chinese custom certificates.
-Products also have to be labelled with product information in Chinese.
+Products also have to be labeled with product information in Chinese.
 Their delivery should be completed within 5-8 work days and their returns must be possible in mainland China.